mallah94/OnScreenXboxKeyboard/README.md

 # How to install
  + Just download and run the installer in the release.
+ + The app will auto create a desktop shortcut and add itself as a startup app, if this behaviour is unwanted please feel free to delete the shortcuts.

 # How To Use
  + Once the program starts it will show a small keyboard icon at the left corner of your desktop (yes this is unnecessary and is a remnant from a way older version of this code that I had locally I will remove it soon I hope)